deluxebrain/dotfiles-DEPRECATED/dotfiles-dev/README.md

-# Testing with Packer and Vagrant
+# dotfiles development and testing

 ## Prerequisites